nimble-dev/nimbleHMC/joss/paper/paper.md

 capture-recapture
 [\emph{e.g.}, @lebreton1992modeling; @turek2016efficient].
 This
-example is selected to involve both continuous-valued parameters to undergo HMC sampling and discrete latent states which cannot be sampled via HMC.
+example is selected to involve both continuous-valued parameters to undergo HMC sampling and discrete dimensions which cannot be sampled via HMC.
 This combination is not supported by software other than `nimbleHMC`.

 Here, individual birds are captured, tagged, and potentially recaptured on